aldec/TySOM/README.md

 ## 1. SDx-platforms

-Collection of configuration platforms for Xilinx SDx tool to help customers using Aldec TySOM board with SDx to accelerate algorithms in Zynq FPGA chip.
+A collection of configuration platforms for Xilinx SDx tool that help customers use Aldec TySOM board with SDx to accelerate algorithms in Zynq FPGA chip.